128technology/docs/docs/config_bgp.md

 ## Troubleshooting

-The PCLI command **Need the command** displays the current best peer for each group of peers sharing the same service policy.
+The PCLI command `show bgp path-based-policy` displays the current best peer for each group of peers sharing the same service policy.
 Information includes the last time the best peer changed for the group, and the number of times the best peer changed.
 The current `show bgp` commands, along with the `show peers` and logging messages can also help debug this feature.

 ## VRF BGP Over SVR